finn79426/EzCryptSolver/README.md

 # EzCryptSolver

 This tool is to solve CTF decoding baby first Problem.
-Give me the cipher, and i will decrypt/decode it！
+Give me your cipher, and i will decrypt/decode it！

 Inspiration from [kaibro's EasyWebSolver](https://github.com/w181496/EasySolver)

 # Feature

-- Brute force all possible encoding
+- Brute force all possible encode
 - Specifie FLAG header
 - If find the FLAG, automatic copy to your clipboard
-- Brute force Classical cipher is supported
+- Brute force Classical cipher supported

 # Requisites